FromDual/dbstat/README.md

     +--------+--------------------+------------------+------------+----------+---------------------+---------------------+---------------------+---------------------+------+---------+---------------+

 If you want to have the events enabled on the slave as well make sure you enable them on slave explicitly.
 In a Master/Master topology you have to work with sql_log_bin = off to not disable it on the other site again...
+If you enable the events on master and slave simultaneously you have to make sure that AUTO_INCREMENT_INCREMENT (2) and AUTO_INCREMENT_OFFSET (1/2) are set accordingly.
+Otherwise replication will break!

 For errors in EVENTs please check the MariaDB Error Log (log_error or journalctl -xeu mariadb).